Michaelpku/PHBS_TQFML/README.md

   [The Main ipybn File](https://github.com/Michaelpku/PHBS_TQFML/blob/master/Project/breast-cancer.ipynb)
 ## Motivation and Goal:
 - The main goal of this project is to find a model to predict the breast cancer recurrence.
+- It also tries to identify the top important risk factors in breast cancer recurrence.
 - Breast Cancer is one of the most common malignant tumors in women.
 It mortality rate ranks first in all women's malignant tumors.
 - Since the target dataset is a restricted dataset, there is few machine learning research about it on UCI and Kaggle.